chyarbit/FamilyTree/README.md

 You can organize your family tree by rearranging the nodes however you would like.
 The lines will adjust to fit your model.

 # Contributers
 This application was developed by jlchen6 and chyarbit.
+Family tree visual is provided from the GoJS JavaScript library.

 # Application link
 To access the website, please visit https://evening-brook-18525.herokuapp.com/